-5. An infrastructure operator who installs or operates shore-side electricity supply for maritime transport accessible to the public, deployed or renewed after the making of these Regulations, the infrastructure operator shall ensure that the installations including the design, installation and testing of the systems, conform with the technical specifications of the IEC/ISO/IEEE 80005-1 standard.
+5. An infrastructure operator who installs or operates shore-side electricity supply for maritime transport accessible to the public, deployed or renewed after the making of these Regulations, the infrastructure operator shall ensure that the installations including the design, installation and testing of the systems, comply with the technical specifications of the IEC/ISO/IEEE 80005-1 standard.

-Hydrogen refuelling point
+Hydrogen refuelling points

-- 6. An infrastructure operator who operates hydrogen refuelling points accessible to the public, shall ensure that connectors for motor vehicles for the refuelling of gaseous hydrogen conform with- - (a) the ISO 17268 gaseous hydrogen motor vehicle refuelling connection devices standard, and - (b) the ISO 14687 hydrogen purity standard.
+- 6. An infrastructure operator who operates a hydrogen refuelling point for motor vehicles accessible to the public shall ensure that- - (a) refuelling nozzles comply with ISO 17268, and - (b) hydrogen purity dispensed complies with the technical specifications included in the ISO 14687-2 standard.

-CNG gas refuelling nozzles and receptacles
+CNG refuelling points and refuelling nozzles

-7. An infrastructure operator who installs or operates CNG refuelling points for motor vehicles accessible to the public, deployed or renewed after the making of these Regulations, shall ensure that-
+- 7. An infrastructure operator who installs or operates a CNG refuelling point for motor vehicles accessible to the public, deployed or renewed after the making of these Regulations, shall ensure that- - (a) the refuelling point complies with the interoperability elements of EN ISO 16923:2018, and

-- (a) CNG refuelling points for motor vehicles conform with IS EN ISO 16923:2018, and - (b) CNG refuelling nozzles and receptacles conform with IS EN ISO 14469:2017.
+(b) CNG refuelling nozzles comply with IS EN ISO 14469:2017.